impravin5/Phonepe-Pulse-Data-Visualization-Exploration/README.md

 - **MySQL**: For storing and querying transaction data.
 - **Plotly and Matplotlib**: For creating visualizations, including interactive charts and geographical maps.
 - **Streamlit**: For building the interactive web dashboard.
-- **Git**: For version control and managing updates from the GitHub repository.

 ### Prerequisites